-Book Review: What Can You Do With a Law Degree?
-A Lawyer's Guide to Career Alternatives Inside, Outside and Around the Law.
+Book Review: What Can You Do with a Law Degree?
+A Lawyer's Guide to Career Alternatives Inside, Outside & Around the Law, Deborah Arron, 2003, Niche Press, LLC, 352 pages

 In August of this year, the Boston Bar Association released the final report of the Task Force on Professional Fulfillment.
-Under the able leadership of outgoing BBA President Joel Reck and former ABA President John Curtin, a committee of respected bar leaders made a broad series of recommendations on how law firms, corporate management, public employers and the BBA can promote career satisfaction amongst lawyers.
+Under the able leadership of outgoing BBA President Joel Reck and former ABA President John Curtin, a committee of respected bar leaders made a broad series of recommendations on how law firms, corporate management, public employers, and the BBA can promote career satisfaction amongst lawyers.

 The Task Force thoroughly analyzed the issues from a variety of perspectives.
-A good deal of the recommendations that emerged were focused on institutional responses (e.g. how firms can promote career satisfaction through better internal training programs, how flexible work arrangements can promote work/family balance and how the BBA can decrease solo practitioner isolation by reinvigorating the BBA mentoring program).
+A good deal of the recommendations that emerged were focused on institutional responses (e.g., how firms can promote career satisfaction through better internal training programs, how flexible work arrangements can promote work/family balance, and how the BBA can decrease solo practitioner isolation by reinvigorating the BBA mentoring program).
 While the report does a terrific job of tackling the issues and proposing solutions at the macro level, individual attorneys wrestling with issues of career satisfaction may want some individual guidance.
-"What Can You Do With a Law Degree?
-A Lawyer's Guide to Career Alternatives Inside, Outside & Around the Law," Third Edition, provides that guidance.
-It is a well written, well organized, optimistic and completely updated handbook suitable for any attorney questioning his or her career choices.
+What Can You Do with a Law Degree?
+A Lawyer's Guide to Career Alternatives Inside, Outside & Around the Law, Third Edition, provides that guidance.
+It is a well-written, well-organized, optimistic, and completely updated handbook suitable for any attorney questioning his/her career choices.

-The Third edition of "What Can You Do With a Law Degree" does not break any new ground in the area of attorney career planning.
-Career placement professionals in law schools have been telling law students for years the importance of self assessment, networking and building professional relationships as soon as possible.
-In this new edition, Arron does devote some time to the rules of the new workplace and offers valuable suggestions ("take responsibility for your own career development," "be adaptable and flexible," "build a career portfolio rather than trying to climb the ladder in one organization," "invest in life long learning," "look at technological savvy as a requirement, not an option").
-But the real strength of her work is her great organization, wonderful anecdotes and easy to read format.
-She makes good use of bulleted lists, graphically offset information boxes and has a terrific set of appendices.
+The third edition of What Can You Do with a Law Degree does not break any new ground in the area of attorney career planning.
+Career placement professionals in law schools have been telling law students for years the importance of self-assessment, networking, and building professional relationships as soon as possible.
+In this new edition, the author, Deborah Arron does devote some time to the rules of the new workplace and offers valuable suggestions ("Take responsibility for your own career development," "Be adaptable and flexible," "Build a career portfolio, rather than trying to climb the ladder in one organization," "Invest in lifelong learning," "Look at technological savvy as a requirement, not an option.").
+But the real strengths of her work are her great organization, wonderful anecdotes, and easy-to-read format.
+She makes good use of bulleted lists, graphically offset information boxes, and has a terrific set of appendices.

-Deborah Arron has been in the attorney career business for over a decade.
-She wrote her first book, "Running From the Law" while on sabbatical from her law practice.
+Arron has been in the attorney career business for more than a decade.
+She wrote her first book, Running From the Law, while on sabbatical from her law practice.
 She never did return to the practice of law, but instead has cultivated a national reputation in the area of attorney career development.
-The principal thesis of her book "What Can You Do With a Law Degree" is that many attorneys in career transition are asking the wrong question.
-To paraphrase John F. Kennedy, "Ask not what can you do?" but rather, "what do you want to do next with your law degree?"
+The principal thesis of What Can You Do with a Law Degree is that many attorneys in career transition are asking the wrong question.
+To paraphrase John F. Kennedy, "Ask not what you can do."
+But rather, "What do you want to do next with your law degree?"